-Casey – along with his wife of three years, Lacey, and their son Garrett – live on the ranch his family homesteaded in 1914.
+Casey – along with his wife Lacey, their son Garrett and daughters Poppy and Daisy – live on the ranch his family homesteaded in 1914.
 The Coulter family works with their local Garfield County Conservation District.

 Lacey and I operate a cow/calf and stocker operation, and until this year, also had small grains and hay.
 We graze livestock on a combination of native rangeland, tame pasture, cover crops, and crop residues.
 We have been no-till for three years, and used minimal till for the two years before that.
 We are reducing the amount of land we hay to stockpile forage for winter grazing, and have seen excellent results – both for the cattle and the land – in the five years we’ve been grazing cover crops.
 We have been developing water and installing fences to allow for a better grazing rotation and longer rest periods for our land.